zibz0017/QuartzVault/content/Post Neo-Babylonia and the Torah.md

 *Babylonia, Persia, the Greeks, and Macedonia*

-# Basic History According to the Torah
+# Basic History According to the תורה
 *As presented in Artscroll footnote 25 on Rosh Hashanah 3a* {<font color="#ff0000">Need to put in the years that at least some of these things occurred</font>}
 1. Daryaveish Hamadi (Darius the Mede) conquered Babyonia from Belshazzar. {<font color="#ff0000">Need source.
 I think this is in the beginning of Daniel</font>} ^b9ec35
 2. He is succeeded by Koresh (Cyrus the Great).[^1]
-3. In the 1st year of his reign, he allowed the Jews to return to Eretz Yisroel and rebuild the Beis Hamikdash.[^2][^3]
+3. In the 1st year of his reign, he allowed the Jews to return to Eretz ישראל and rebuild the בית Hamikdash.[^2][^3]
 4. Jews do this under Zerubavel.
 5. The non-Jews write defamatory letters about the Jews and get “King Artachshashtah” to stop the construction.[^4] It is not clear who this king is.
-“Artachshashtah'' is a generic name for “king” in Persia (like Pharoh in Mitzrayim).
-This could be Koresh,[^5] his successor Achashveirosh[^6] or a king between them.[^7] (I don’t know how this last opinion fits with Seder Olam.
-I don’t think Seder Olam has a king between Koresh and Achasveirosh.
+“Artachshashtah'' is a generic name for “king” in Persia (like Pharoh in מצרים).
+This could be Koresh,[^5] his successor Achashveirosh[^6] or a king between them.[^7] (I don’t know how this last opinion fits with Seder עולם.
+I don’t think Seder עולם has a king between Koresh and Achasveirosh.
 Also, is this king mentioned anywhere else?)
 6. Daryaveish Hamadi and Koresh rule for a combined 4 years.[^8][^9]
 7. Achashveirosh comes to power.
-He also receives negative reports about the Jews and so he bans construction on the Beis Hamikdash.[^10][^11]
+He also receives negative reports about the Jews and so he bans construction on the בית Hamikdash.[^10][^11]
 8. Purim happens.
 9. Achashveirosh rules for 14 years.[^8][^12]
 10. Daryaveish Haparsi (Darius the Great) ascends to the throne.
-11. In the second year of his rule, Chagai and Zachariah have a nevuah that the Jews should work on the Beis Hamikdash without official permission.[^13][^14] ^d227be
+11. In the second year of his rule, Chagai and Zachariah have a נבואה that the Jews should work on the בית Hamikdash without official permission.[^13][^14] ^d227be
 12. Daryaveish investigates and finds the original proclamation of Koresh allowing construction, and so he allows the construction.[^15]
-13. The Beis Hamikdash is completed in year 6 of Daryaveish’s reign in Adar.[^16]
+13. The בית Hamikdash is completed in year 6 of Daryaveish’s reign in Adar.[^16]
 14. Ezra comes to Yerushalaym a year and a half later.[^17]
-15. He has proclamations from the king to get resources from the goyim to help build the Beis Hamikdash.[^18]
+15. He has proclamations from the king to get resources from the goyim to help build the בית Hamikdash.[^18]
 16. Artachshashtah in this part is Daryaveish[^19]
 17. In the 20th year of Artachshashta, Nechemia received word that conditions in Yerushalayim are very bad and the walls of the city have been destroyed.
 So Nechemia gets money from the king to help rebuild the walls.[^20]
-18. 52 years after Daryaveish Hamadi defeated the Babylonians ([[#^b9ec35|this]])[^21] and 34 years and construction on the Beis Hamikdash is begun by Zecharia and Chagai ([[#^d227be|this]]),[^22] Persian rule over Eretz Yisroel comes to an end with the Greeks taking over.[^23][^24]
+18. 52 years after Daryaveish Hamadi defeated the Babylonians ([[#^b9ec35|this]])[^21] and 34 years and construction on the בית Hamikdash is begun by Zecharia and Chagai ([[#^d227be|this]]),[^22] Persian rule over Eretz ישראל comes to an end with the Greeks taking over.[^23][^24]
 19. According to secular historians, the Persian empire lasted about 169 years more and had many more kings.
 # View of Secular Historians
 *As presented by The Challenge of Jewish History by Rabbi Alexander Hool*